ChaoLiRV/modelpipeline_spark/README.md

 # Create and Deploy a Machine Learning Model Pipeline in Spark
 As data scientists at Red Ventures, we define ourselves as [type _'B'_ data scientists]( <https://www.dezyre.com/article/type-a-data-scientist-vs-type-b-data-scientist/194>), which differs from the role of business intelligence or data analysts.
 Besides providing business insights to drive actionable items, we are also dedicated to building models from end to end and deploying them as a service for business usage, both internally and externally.
-This post describes the general process of building a classification model pipeline in **Spark** and touches upon its deployment via a REST API.
+This post describes the general process of building a classification model pipeline in **Spark** and touches upon its deployment via a REST API with code snippets that provide all the details for implementation from data import, preprocessing, feature engineering, model tuning and training to its deployment.

-_The Spark code in this post is written in **Scala** and run on the **databricks** platform_
+_The Spark code in this post is written in **Scala** and run on the **Databricks** platform_

 ## Data Import
 The first thing we need to do is import the data for training our model.
 Our data, in this example, is stored in the Snowflake warehouse in the cloud.
 To enable our SQL queries to read data from the Snowflake database, we'll use the [databricks-snowflake connector](https://docs.databricks.com/spark/latest/data-sources/snowflake.html).
 When we have a connection, we'll use a Scala function to query and read from the Snowflake database in the cloud.